bhawanaagarwal/Name-Entity-Recognition-in-Python/README.md

 # Name-Entity-Recognition-in-Python
-This is the practice repository focused on concepts like NER models using spacy, word vectors, and Gensim
+This repository focuses on concepts like NER models using spacy, word vectors, and Gensim